Kpone-Katamanso students benefits from ‘The Chalk Talk Conference’ | Ghana News Agency

-Michel Camp (Near Tema), Nov.
-21, GNA – Some schools in Kpone-Katamanso Municipality have benefited from the 3rd edition of the “Chalk Talk Conference”, which was held at the Pentecost International Worship Centre, Michel Camp Branch.
+Tema, Nov.
+28, GNA – Some schools in Kpone-Katamanso Municipality have benefited from the 3rd edition of the “Chalk Talk Conference”, which was held at the Pentecost International Worship Centre, Michel Camp Branch.

 The conference aimed at mentoring the pupils on better life choices.